kisom/crypto_intro/pycrypto.md

 I've included these functions in the example code for this tutorial.

-Encryption with a block is done with one of several modes.
+Encryption with a block cipher requires selecting a block mode.
 By far the most common mode used is **cipher block chaining** or *CBC* mode.
 Other modes include *counter (CTR)*, *cipher feedback (CFB)*, and the extremely insecure *electronic codebook (ECB)*.
 CBC mode is the standard and is well-vetted, so